renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm <a href="https://linkedin.com/in/renato-borges-viana"><img src="https://img.shields.io/badge/-Renato%20Borges%20Viana-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-👨‍💻 Backend Developer since 02/2021, proficient in Java with experience in C# and JavaScript.
-Solid experience in microservices architecture, cloud computing, monolithic and legacy systems, and IT automation using AWS.
+👨‍💻 Full Stack Developer since 02/2021, with proficiency in Java and experience in C#, JavaScript, HTML, and CSS.
+Solid experience in monolithic and legacy systems, microservices architecture, and cloud computing using AWS.
 Advanced skills in DevOps, application deployment and monitoring, API security, and data management.
-Experienced with frameworks such as Spring Boot, Jakarta EE/Java EE, and ASP.NET Core.
-Currently focused on enhancing DevOps practices and microservices architecture, implementing scalable and efficient solutions.
-Active member of the SouJava group as a supporting member.
+Experienced in frameworks such as Spring Boot, Jakarta EE/Java EE, ASP.NET Core, Node.js, and Angular.
+Currently focused on enhancing DevOps practices and microservices architecture with AWS, implementing scalable and efficient solutions.
+Active member of the SouJava group as a supporting partner.

 🔍 Is recognized for problem-solving ability, teamwork ethic, and effective communication.